To teach and instill a continued interest of foreign languages and cultural awareness in young students.

 Konni has degrees in Kinesiology and Nursing from the University of Washington.

-Karli Barich – FLY’s Chairman of the Board of Trustees and IT Consultant
+Karli Barich – Chairman, Board of Trustees

 FLY Teachers are passionate, dedicated, and eager to share their knowledge of their target language and culture.
 All FLY teachers are exceptional individuals, and they are also: